587 – St. Brendan the Navigator, early transatlantic voyager, dies. In the Liturgical calendar, today is St. Brendan’s Feast Day.

 1938 – The Department of Justice bans Photography magazine because of ‘attention given to the female nude’.

-1952 – Birth of Pierce Brosnan in Navan, Co Meath.
+1952 – Birth of actor, Pierce Brosnan in Navan, Co Meath.

-1959 – Death of Elisha Scott (born in Belfast), an Irish football goalkeeper who most notably played for Liverpool from 1912 to 1934 (still holding the record as their longest-serving player).
+1959 – Death of Elisha Scott.
+Born in Belfast, she was a football goalkeeper who most notably played for Liverpool from 1912 to 1934 (still holding the record as their longest-serving player).

 1997 – Tony Blair visits Northern Ireland and gives the go ahead for exploratory contacts between government officials and Sinn Féin.